 Without a supply of interesting materials, it is difficult to get girls and boys excited about reading, provide them with the opportunity to practice reading, or have books read to them by family members.
 This contributes to the fact that, around the world, at least 250 million children are not learning basic reading skills.

-To address this gap, All Children Reading: A Grand Challenge for Development held the Enabling Writers competition seeking software solutions that allow authors to easily create and export texts in mother tongue languages.
+To address this gap, All Children Reading: A Grand Challenge for Development held the seeking software solutions that allow authors to easily create and export texts in mother tongue languages.
 All Children Reading is pleased to announce that SIL International’s Bloom software has been awarded the $100,000 grand prize following comprehensive field-testing in four countries.